2.1Sources and triggers for investigations

 - The order or warrant must be reviewed to ensure that the party serving or executing it has the requisite power.
 (Does it catch the correct entity?
 Is it the correct site or office?
 Are the search area and the items the authorities are searching for described with the requisite particularity?
 Are there date or time discrepancies?
 Is it signed or executed?
 In the United Kingdom, does it bear the correct court seal?
 Does the person conducting the inspection have the requisite authority in that jurisdiction?)

-- All relevant parties need to ensure the full scope and context of the search is understood (and where electronic searches are undertaken, endeavour to agree to relevant keyword searches are agreed and the exclusion of out-of-scope material, such as privileged documents or personal data).
+- All relevant parties need to ensure the full scope and context of the search is understood (and where electronic searches are undertaken, endeavour to agree on relevant keyword searches and the exclusion of out-of-scope material, such as privileged documents or personal data).

 - As with a subpoena, it will generally be necessary to issue hold notices immediately after receipt of the order or warrant with instructions not to destroy or spoil evidence or to give false or misleading information.
 As well as the obvious practical importance of preserving relevant evidence, there is also significant value in being seen to co-operate as an initial response.